aptech/docs/docs/CR-ftos.rst

         separate precisions for the real and imaginary parts of x.
     :type prec: scalar or 2x1 vector

-    :returns: y (*TODO*), string containing the decimal character equivalent of x in the format specified.
+    :returns: y (string), containing the decimal character equivalent of x in the format specified.

 Examples
 ----------------